YYCHEN-299/Scientific-Computing-Individual-Research-Project/README.md

 5. Understand how to design an OpenCL software.
 6. Design a new sparse matrix storage format‑based SpMV algorithm.

-## Schedule
-1. Read and understand the source code of current sparse matrix storage format (CSR, ELLPACK, CSRL and others from research paper).
-(2-3 weeks)
-2. Learn SIMD acceleration technology in SpMV.
-(1-2 weeks)
-3. Read and understand the source code of SpMV multiplication functions from Scipy and other sparse matrix storage format‑based SpMV algorithms from research paper.
-(3-4 weeks)
-4. Learn OpenCL programming language.
-(2-3 weeks)
-5. Design a new sparse matrix storage format and Design a SpMV algorithm to fit the new data structure.
-(3-4 weeks)

 ## Basic concepts
 ### CSR:
 As its name implies, this scheme compresses sparse matrix and reduces the storage requirements of the matrix and executes suitably by performing only the necessary computations on cache-based traditional microprocessors [1].